 It was at that time that plans for a new NGJ building were also made, initially in the context of a cultural complex in New Kingston, at what is now Emancipation Park, and subsequently, for the NGJ alone, on King’s House lands.
 These plans did not find favor with the Jamaican public, however, as many believed that it reflected misguided priorities on the part of the Government of the day, while more pressing social needs such as better schools and hospitals were being neglected.
 Although the architectural plans for the new NGJ were essentially completed, the project was never executed.

 It was also recognized that the NGJ needed a more effective and larger management and specialist curatorial structure, with more attractive compensation packages, in order to be sustainable.
-David Boxer, who had been on a one-year sabbatical after the 1990 Edna Manley retrospective, renegotiated his contract and selectively “resigned” from the “Director” portion of his post, becoming Chief Curator, as he did not wish to continue dealing with the administrative duties attached to his original post.
+David Boxer, who had been on a one-year paid sabbatical after the 1990 Edna Manley retrospective, renegotiated his contract and selectively “resigned” from the “Director” portion of his post, becoming Chief Curator, as he did not wish to continue dealing with the administrative duties attached to his original post.
 He also adopted the title of “Director Emeritus,” although there is no record of this being formally granted to him.
-His vision was that the NGJ would have two parallel heads: one, the Chief Curator, in charge of artistic direction and the other in charge of administration and finance.
-Boxer however continued serving as the head of the NGJ until 2004, when the Executive Director position was activated, and there is no doubt that, even after that, he continued to see himself, and was seen by many others within the organization and the Jamaican art world, as the ultimate authority at the NGJ — a perception which was buttressed by the considerable social and political capital he had acquired.
+His vision was that the NGJ would have two parallel heads: one, the Chief Curator, in charge of artistic direction, and the other in charge of administration and finance.
+Boxer however continued serving as the head of the NGJ until 2004, when the Executive Director position was activated, and there is no doubt that, even after that, he continued to see himself, and was seen by many others within the organization and the Jamaican art world, as the ultimate authority at the NGJ — a perception which was buttressed by the considerable social and political capital he had acquired and which he purposely utilized.

 The NGJ came increasingly under fire from the artistic community in the late 1990s and the focus was no longer on the NGJ’s promotion of the Intuitives, as it had been in the 1980s, but on allegations of conflict of interest arising from Boxer’s overlapping functions as the NGJ’s head, a major artist in his own right (who frequently exhibited at the NGJ), a major collector, an appraiser, and an advisor to several other collectors, which placed him in a position of immense personal and professional power in the Jamaican art world.
 The NGJ’s practice of selling art, from its exhibitions and otherwise, became a related source of contention, as many felt that the NGJ was inappropriately involved in the art market.
-The NGJ was also accused of catering to an “inner circle” of artists only, at the exclusion of the rest of the artistic community.
+The NGJ was also accused of catering to an “inner circle” of artists and collectors only, at the exclusion of the rest of the artistic community.

 Among the NGJ’s most vigorous critics at that time were the Indian expatriate Annie Paul, who had started writing about art in the mid 1990s; artists such as Roberta Stoddart and Judy Ann MacMillan; and the new leadership of the Jamaica Guild of Artists, especially its President Vivienne Logan.
 What was again at stake were the NGJ’s powers of artistic validation and artists who believed, rightly or not, that they did not receive the recognition and support to which they felt they were entitled.
-Accusations of elitism on the part of the NGJ were rife but, ironically, it is largely because of their own elevated social status, and the access to the halls of power that came with that, that these critics were able to receive audience, while those in the Jamaican art world who were genuinely excluded and disempowered remained voiceless — a problem that is still to be resolved today.
+Accusations of elitism on the part of the NGJ were rife but, ironically, it is largely because of their own elevated social status, and the access to the halls of power that came with that, that these critics were able to receive audience, while those in the Jamaican art world who were genuinely excluded and disempowered remained voiceless — a problem that is also still to be resolved today.

 Several strategic reviews and management audits were commissioned in the late 1990s, at least in part in response to the issues outlined in the previous paragraphs.
 Two were specifically on the NGJ, the so-called Brown-Browne report, which was commissioned in 1998 by the IoJ from two consultants associated with the Smithsonian Institution, Claudine Brown and Rachelle Browne; and a management audit by the Management Development Division of the Cabinet Office the following year.
 There had also been a general strategic review of the cultural sector in 1997, which is commonly known as the Pereira Report, after its chair Beverly Pereira.
 These audits and reviews had different objectives and came to very different conclusions – the Brown-Browne report, which was heavily contested by Boxer, made a scathing assessment of the NGJ’s collections management, the relevance and effectiveness of its programs, and the conflict of interest issues faced by the Chief Curator – but they were unanimous on one point: they all recommended autonomy from the IoJ for the NGJ, under its own legal statute (and the Pereira report recommended the same for the National Library of Jamaica).